 How a Loan Affects Your Credit

-A loan is money that’s been given from one person (the lender) to another (the borrower) with a promise that a repayment will be made.
+A loan is money that one person (the lender) gives to another person (the borrower) with a promise that a repayment will be made.
 When you take out a loan, you typically sign a contract agreeing to make a certain number of payments for a certain amount of money to be paid by a specific date each month.

 In a broad sense, credit is the trust or belief that you’ll repay the money you borrow.
-You’re said to have good credit when lenders believe you’ll repay your debts and other financial obligations) on time.
+You’re said to have good credit when lenders believe you’ll repay your debts (and other financial obligations) on time.
 However, bad credit implies that it's not likely you will pay your bills on time to the creditor.
 Your credit is based on how you've handled your previous debt obligations.
 If you've historically paid on time, lenders have more trust that you'll pay any new debts on time.

-Your payments on a loan and even borrowing the loan itself has an impact on your credit, more specifically, your credit score which is the numeric snapshot of your credit history at a given point in time.
+Your payments on a loan (and even undertaking the loan itself) has an impact on your credit—more specifically, your credit score which is a numeric snapshot of your credit history at a given point in time.

 Loan Applications Impact Your Credit